Loginistaken/Wiz-Dimensional-wings-for-runner/Lighter-Version.md

 Comfort	Adaptive smart-fit
 Rechargeable?
 Yes (micro-USB or solar cap)
 Price Estimate	~$300–350 per pair
-Target Use	High-end athletics, military, rehabilitation
+Target Use	High-end athletics, peace , rehabilitation

-Yes — the redesigned shoe idea absolutely still works, even with the reduced weight.
+the redesigned shoe idea absolutely still works, even with the reduced weight.
 Here's a breakdown of why it remains functionally sound and what was preserved or improved:
 ✅ Core Functions Still Intact

 Each of the key gravity-reduction principles is preserved, just optimized for lighter weight: